Phuctran-81/Reorder-Point-Setup-Model/README.md

 # Reorder Point Setup Model
 ## I. OVERALL
 ## 1. PROBLEM:
-The goal of this project is to building a  model establishing inventory reorder point.
+The goal of this project is to build a  model establishing inventory reorder point.
 The model will balance between ensuring the product availability and minizing carrying cost.
 ## 2. ACTIONS:
 ### A. Build the Reorder Point Setup Model
 #### a.
 Categorizing the store-item